Moving Schools (In-Year Applications)

 • You can submit an application for a school place up to 30 school days before the intended start date.
 When we have received a valid application, along with the appropriate documentary evidence, we aim to process it within 15 school days.

-• Applications made after 28 June cannot be guaranteed an offer of a place for the start of the new school year due to school summer holiday break.
-We aim to process your application within 15 school days.
+• Although we do aim to process applications within 15 school days, applications made after the 28th of June cannot be guaranteed an offer of a place for the start of the new school year due to school summer holiday break.

 Your reason for applying/circumstances may affect how you apply.